 So, they have to be responsible for the waste they produce.
 Also, a business has to make sure that no solids enter the sewage pipes.
 These irresponsible actions cause municipalities thousands of dollars each year in repair and cleaning costs.

 Another thing to be aware of is the usage of chemicals.
 Some chemical products claim to dissolve the grease in the sewage.
-But they simply wash it to the sewage.
+But they simply wash it into the sewage.
 This increases problems for a business and a municipality in the long run.

 How often should I Clean the Grease Traps?